yuki-kimoto/taskdeal/README.md

 ### Start/Restart Server

-You can start TaskDeal server.
+You can start TaskDeal server in the following command.
-Application is run in background, port is **10040** by default.
+Server is run in background, port is **10040** by default.

     ./taskdeal-server